 I confess, I was lucky.
 My husband and I did not need to use skills for communication in marriage in order to find the best time to have our first child.
-I got pregnant our wedding night.
-The IUD got its instructions wrong and ushered in the racing sperm instead of blocking their entry.
 Within days of getting married my husband and I realized that we were on our way to raising a family.
 That was the best decision we never made.

 Recently my husband and I attended our 50th high school and 45th college reunions.
 At all four events we were stunned.
 We had assumed that our classmates would be in a similar life stage to ours.
 Not quite.
 That decision we never made, getting us pregnant at age 25, put us into an accelerated class.

 One of my high school friends and one from my husband’s high school class each had six grandkids.
 These two classmates however were the vast exceptions.
 While most of our classmates did have at least some grandkids, many had none and the others had at most two or three.
 Their sense of the best time for a first baby had been up in their mid to late thirties, and their grown children were proceding toward parenthood at a similarly leisurely pace.

 Our colleges alas seemed to have trained their graduates even more explicitly in how not to create a significant extended family.
 My husband observed that many of his classmates seemed to have had more wives than grandchildren.
 My college classmates considered themselves blessed (and I agree) if they had been gifted with at least one or two grandchildren.
 Most, while they enjoyed successful careers, had raised adult children who as yet, mainly in their late thirties, had not married.
 Our grandkids make our life so joyful.
 Our many classmates with no grandchildren were missing out.
 And most of our classmates had not achieved replacement, which means a declining population.

 What conventional wisdoms have been pushing back the age of first pregnancies?